shmuelshwartz/WorkoutApp/DB_DESIGN.md

 - Soft deletes are implemented uniformly via a `deleted BOOLEAN DEFAULT 0` field.
 - `enum_values_json` supports customizable metric inputs like drop-downs or sliders.
 - Metrics store a `value` field, supporting pre-filled defaults in both presets and exercises.
-- Snapshotted fields like `metric_name`, `input_type`, etc., ensure the preset behaves the same even if the original metric definition changes or is deleted.
+- Snapshotted fields like `metric_name`, `type`, etc., ensure the preset behaves the same even if the original metric definition changes or is deleted.

 ---